Trading 212 Fees Explained:

 Fractional investing is excellent for small monthly contributions.
 The hidden cost appears later — when you want to move to a different broker.

 Trading 212 allows fractional share ownership from very small amounts.
-Orders execute with reference to exchange pricing, and government and regulatory fees still apply to fractional positions where relevant.
 For monthly ETF contributions, fractional shares are a genuine benefit — you invest the full amount without waiting to accumulate enough for a whole share.

 Only whole shares are eligible for portfolio transfer.
 Fractional positions must be sold and withdrawn as cash — creating a taxable disposal event, spread cost on liquidation, and market-timing friction at the moment of switching.
 EU-entity Trading 212 accounts may not support the portfolio transfer feature at all.
 Check availability before building a large fractional portfolio if you plan to move brokers later.